Pedromdsn/Pedromdsn/README.md

 # Hi there 👋

 Who am I?
-I'm Coco, just another generic Kotlin developer. 🪐
+I'm Coco Blanco, a Kotlin developer. 🪐
+If you are interested in the world of programming, I will give you a private Java or Kotlin consultancy.

 <br />